Personal life of Clint Eastwood: Later relationships

-Since his split from Ruiz, Eastwood has been linked publicly with photographer Erica Tomlinson-Fisher (no relation to Frances), 41 years his junior, and restaurant hostess Christina Sandera, 33 years his junior.
-He and Sandera went public with their relationship at the 87th Academy Awards in February 2015.
+Since his split from Ruiz, Eastwood has been linked publicly with photographer Erica Tomlinson-Fisher (no relation to Frances), 41 years his junior; producer Noor Alfallah, 64 years his junior; and restaurant hostess Christina Sandera, 33 years his junior.
+He and Sandera became an item in 2014, though they never officially confirmed their romance.
+On July 18, 2024, Eastwood issued a statement that Sandera, 61, had died, mourning that "I will miss her very much"; no further detail was provided in that initial statement.
+Sandera's death certificate, obtained a week later by the New York Post, listed her cause as arrhythmia, with coronary artery disease outlined as an additional condition that led to death.

+As of August 2024, Eastwood was "doing OK" according to his son Scott.
+In early September, his daughter Kimber reported that "the shock value is wearing off," and by the end of that month he already had a new girlfriend, according to investigative journalist Robert Eringer.
+The identity of Eastwood's current girlfriend remains unknown.

 Further alleged offspring

-Laurie Murray, Kimber Tunis, and Scott and Kathryn Reeves are omitted from the Eastwood episode of A&E's Biography series, which first aired on October 5, 2003.
-The UK edition of Clint: The Life and Legend (1999) was the first publication to report Laurie's existence, although her name was not revealed, and she was not acknowledged by any media outlet until 2018.
+Laurie Murray, Kimber Tunis, and Scott and Kathryn Reeves—as well as their respective mothers—are all omitted from the Eastwood episode of A&E's Biography series, which first aired on October 5, 2003.
+According to McGilligan, "The people who know Clint best suspect there are other families in his closet."
+The UK edition of Clint: The Life and Legend (1999) was the first publication to report Laurie's existence, although her name was not revealed, and she was not acknowledged by any media outlet until she identified herself to photographers at the December 2018 premiere of The Mule.

 Some sources, including a now-defunct website launched in 2006 by his cousin Steve, cite another child named Lesly (born February 13, 1959) by Rosina Mary Glen.

 Publicly, Eastwood has been silent on claims of other offspring.
 "We don't know how many children Clint has had with how many women," McGilligan stated on-camera in the 2012 French documentary L'album secret de Clint Eastwood.
-"One was when he was still in high school. [...]
+"One was when he was still in high school [...]
 I heard of other possibilities."
 Playboy notes that "the number is unconfirmed and Eastwood is reticent about the issue."

-When Steve Kroft asked Eastwood how many children he has in a 1997 60 Minutes interview, he replied, without further elaboration, "I have a few."
+When Steve Kroft asked Eastwood how many children he has during a 1997 60 Minutes interview, Eastwood replied, without further elaboration, "I have a few."
+According to Kroft, "The subject brought the temperature in the room down to about 40 degrees.
+He just stared at me for about 30 seconds [...]
+Obviously, it was not a subject he wanted to talk about."

+Eastwood has been known to terminate conversations if his children are mentioned.
+Such was the case with the Boston Herald's Stephen Schaefer, who in 2019 recalled: "He sits, we talk and then I ask about his [number of] kids.
+Without saying another word, he stands and leaves.
+Interview abruptly over."
+Indeed, Eastwood's modus operandi is to communicate only by gesture, inference, and what isn't said or done.